xvxx/hatter/README.md

 >
 > -– Edsger W. Dijkstra, certainly

-Hatter is an HTML templating language that produces static HTML.
+Hatter is an HTML templating language that can be used server side to produce static HTML.
 Its syntax is a cheap knock-off of [Imba](https://imba.io), without any of the fancy JavaScript parts.

 It's like a less powerful, 90s-era PHP.
 But we're talking PHP/FI, none of that easy bake oven PHP3 stuff that you could use to build actual